There are two different ways to derive the layer-integrated

 The layer integration of the pressure gradient force is discussed in detail by Burchard and Petersen (1997).

-It should be mentioned that only needs to be evaluated for post-processing reasons.
+It should be mentioned that only needs to be evaluated for

 For the layer-integrated tracer concentrations, we obtain the following expression: